5OO/exchange-rate-portal/README.md

 ## Logic

 - Hibernate is used to generate tables if they do not already exist.
-- ISO-4217 standard currency codes in XML is downloaded to `exchange-rate-portal/src/main/resources/currencyNames` folder, from the International Organization for Standardization (ISO) webpage.
-Files is in XML format and parsed during the initial run of application in case the currency names table is not available in the database yet.
+- ISO-4217 standard currency codes in XML is downloaded to `exchange-rate-portal/src/main/resources/currencyNames` folder, from the [International Organization for Standardization (ISO) ](https://www.currency-iso.org/dam/downloads/lists/list_one.xml)webpage .
+File is in XML format and parsed during the initial run of application in case the currency names table is not available in the database yet.
 - Daily exchange rate updates are conducted via a scheduled cron job using Quartz.
 Schedule can be modified from `quartz.properties` file.
 - The currency converter uses the latest exchange rates from the H2 file database for conversions.
 Exchange rates are updated via Quartz.
 - DTOs (Data Transfer Objects) are used to aggregate rates and currency name data for UI.